China's Hubei reports no new coronavirus cases outside city of Wuhan

 Beijing’s four new cases had come from Italy.
 On Friday, one of the city’s government officials described its epidemic control campaign as being at its most challenging period, adding that roughly 827,000 people who had returned to the capital from outside - most of them from extended Lunar New Year holidays - were currently undergoing home observation.

-Last month, Gansu became the first province to lower its emergency response measures from level I to level III, reflecting the lack of new infections.
+Last month, Gansu became the first province to lower its emergency response measures from level I - the most serious level on a four-tier system - to level III, reflecting the lack of new infections.

 Tibet became the latest region to lower its emergency response level on Friday, announcing on an official website that some areas had eased to level II and others to level III.